Skip to the content.

 Open Workload Project

-The difference between the Private HPC and the usage of a manually configured HPC cluster in a public cloud is amount of workload and cluster management automation.
-The former allows a user or user-controlled software to submit a new workload to the private HPC management software without bothering about mechanisms behind the data transferring and the computational process.
-While the latter demands from the user additional knowledge and steps to create and configure an HPC cluster in the cloud, transmit the user’s data, run the workload, and download the workload results back to the user’s laptop.
-Those steps usually can be automated, but they are typically either not integrated into a single seamless user workflow or vendor locked.
+The difference between using Sky Port and the usage of a manually configured HPC clusters in a public cloud is amount of workload and cluster management automation.
+The former allows a user or user-controlled software to submit a new workload without bothering about mechanisms behind the data transferring, remote resources lifecycle and computational process.
+While the latter demands from the user additional knowledge and steps to create and configure an HPC clusters in the cloud, configure ports forwarding, transmit the user’s data, run the workload, and download the workload results back to the user’s laptop.
+Those steps usually can be automated, but they are typically either not integrated into a single seamless user workflow, implemented as a proprietary software or vendor locked.

 Supported platforms